Driz-ai/Fleet-Pesa/README.md

 # FleetPesa

-A fleet remittance and shortfall-tracking platform built for owners running small fleets (10–15 boda bodas / matatus) in Kenya.
+A fleet remittance and shortfall-tracking platform built for owners running small fleets (10–15 matatus) in Kenya.

 ## Problem